 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Cardiologists have long regarded the year-end holiday season with apprehension, and have coined it “Holiday Heart Syndrome.”
 Sadly, there are more dead-on-arrival and emergency room deaths on December 25, December 26, and January 1 than on any other days of the year.
-Among the reasons why: dietary indiscretion and overeating, increased stress, delays in seeking medical care, and decreased compliance with medications.
+Among the reasons why: dietary indiscretion and overeating, increased stress, loneliness or depression, delays in seeking medical care, and decreased compliance with medications.

 Eating to Avoid Holiday Weight Gain